Transformation problem: Marx's theory

-Since, according to Marx, the source of capitalist profit is this surplus labor of the workers, and since in this theory only new, living labor produces value, it would appear logical that enterprises with a low organic composition (a higher proportion of capital spent on living labor) would have a higher rate of profit than would enterprises with a high organic composition (a higher proportion of capital spent on raw materials and means of production).
-However, in models of classical perfect competition, higher rates of profit are not generally found in enterprises with a low organic composition, and low profit rates are not generally found in enterprises with a high organic composition.
+According to Marx, the source of capitalist profit is this surplus value created by the surplus labor of the workers, and the rate of profit $r$ can be defined as $r = s / (c + v)$, since in this theory only new, living labor produces value, and only surplus labor is not paid for by the capitalist.
+When this formula is combined with the assumption that the rate of surplus value ($s/v$) tends to equalize across industries, it should be the case that enterprises with a low organic composition ($c/v$), or a higher proportion of capital spent on living labor, would have a higher rate of profit than enterprises with a high organic composition, or a higher proportion of capital spent on raw materials and means of production.
+However, in models of classical perfect competition, higher rates of profit are not generally found in enterprises with a low organic composition, and low rates of profit are not generally found in enterprises with a high organic composition.
 Instead, there is a tendency toward equalization of the rate of profit in industries of different organic compositions.
 That is, in such models with no barriers to entry, capitalists are free to disinvest or invest in any industry, a tendency exists towards the formation of a general rate of profits, constant across all industries.

 Marx outlined the transformation problem as a theoretical solution to this discrepancy.
 The tendency of the rate of profit toward equalization means that, in this theory, there is no simple translation from value to money—e.g., 1 hour of value equals 20 dollars—that is the same across every sector of the economy.
 While such a simple translation may hold approximately true in general, Marx postulated that there is an economy-wide, systematic deviation according to the organic compositions of the different industries, such that 1 hour of value equals 20 dollars times T, where T represents a transformation factor that varies according to the organic composition of the industry in consideration.